Funny: The Daily Show And The Colbert Report

 ?!
 AW, MARONE

 !
 La forcella è satanico!
-Uno strumento del diavolo!
-Donald Trump
+Uno strumento del diavolo!note Donald Trump

 , why don't you take that fork and stick it right in New York's eye?!
 Donald Trump, we work hard.
 And you do this?
 You disrespect us in our own house?
 Scadagouch